 13. Light the way with this light-up ghost decoration

-We love the idea of using lighting in our spooky window scene, and this ghostly apparition, currently $18.99 at Target, is the perfect addition to our Halloween kit.
-It's double sided, so you get the full effect from both sides of the glass, is attached with suction cups, and is suitable for indoor or outdoor use.
+We love the idea of using lighting in our spooky window scene, and this ghostly apparition, currently $21.99 at Target, is the perfect addition to our Halloween kit.
+It's double-sided, so you get the full effect from both sides of the glass, is attached with suction cups, and is suitable for indoor or outdoor use.

 14. Make your windows come to life with a projection

-'My favorite way to add decor to the outside of your home during the Halloween season is to add "hollusion" projections to your yard or outside window using a projector,' says Michelle Hansen, founder, Practical Perfection.
+"My favorite way to add decor to the outside of your home during the Halloween season is to add 'collusion' projections to your yard or outside window using a projector," says Michelle Hansen, founder of Practical Perfection.